neurobin/docs/python/python-fundamentals.md

 One does not need to manage memory for the values.
 Python automatically allocates and deallocates memories as necessary.

-> Same immutable value is not allocated twice (in most of the Python implementations including the default CPython)
+> identical immutable values are not allocated twice (in most of the Python implementations including the default CPython)

 ```python
 a = 9